ZenWave360/spring-modulith-events-spring-cloud-stream/README.md

 }
 ```

-Configure the routing in `application.yml`:
+Configure Spring Cloud Stream destination for your bindings as usual in `application.yml`:

 ```yaml
 spring: